Alor (company)

-Alor is an American luxury jewelry, watch and lifestyle brand designing and creating expensive cable pieces.
+Alor is an American luxury jewelry brand, largely utilizing stainless steel cable in their items to create jewelry pieces and accessories.
 It is headquartered in San Diego, California.

 History

 Alor was founded in 1979 in California by Jack and Sandy Zemer.
-Jack is a former nuclear engineer at General Electric.
-Alor was named by combining the first names of the couple’s sons, Tal and Ori, who are now both Principals and Presidents of the company.
+Jack was a former nuclear engineer at General Electric.
+The company's name "Alor" was derived from the names of Jack and Sandy's sons, Tal and Ori, who are currently the Principals and Presidents of the company.
 Alor first publicly displayed its nautical cable motif jewelry in the early 1980s.

-From 1970 to 1992, Alor sold stainless steel cable, 18-karat gold and diamond jewelry under the "Alor" name.
+From 1970 to 1992, Alor sold stainless steel cable, along with 18-karat gold and diamond jewelry under the "Alor" name.

 In 1992, Alor began a partnership with Phillipe Charriol International and formed Charriol USA.
-While ALOR International Ltd. remained the parent company, all Alor jewelry designs were sold throughout and U.S. and the Caribbean as Charriol USA.
-The partnership ended in early 2014, with ALOR International Ltd. reverting to their original brand name of Alor.
-For the rebranding, the company released a national advertising campaign featuring model Noot Seear and photographed by Justin Coit.
+While ALOR International Ltd. remained the parent company, all Alor jewelry designs were sold under the name Charriol USA throughout the U.S. and the Caribbean.
+The partnership ended in early 2014, with ALOR International Ltd. reverting to its original brand name Alor.
+They carried out a national advertising campaign as a rebranding strategy, which featured model Noot Seear photographed by Justin Coit.

-International expansion began in 2012, and now Alor sells to retailers in Dubai, Israel, Kazakhstan, Mexico and Australia.
+As of February 2024, Alor currently sells to retailers in Australia, the Caribbean, China, Hong Kong, and Mexico.

 In 2013, Ori and Tal Zemer launched Alor Swiss Watches, featuring details such as stainless steel cable bands and 18-karat gold and diamond embellishments.

 In 2015, Alor released its Black Label jewelry collection.
-The Black Label pieces are made in 18-karat gold and feature overlapping circles and ovals set with rubies and black, colorless, and canary diamonds.
+The Black Label pieces are made of 18-karat gold, featuring overlapping circles and ovals set with rubies, and black, colorless, and canary diamonds.

 In 2017, ALOR partnered with EMA Jewelry to launch a bridal collection called Down the Aisle.
-EMA will handle distribution and sales as Alor’s global licensee.
+EMA handles distribution and sales as Alor’s global licensee.

-In addition to Down The Aisle, ALOR will partner with Diamond Foundry to bring a fully lab grown designer collection of bridal rings to the market place, called ALOR EcoEarth.
-ALOR and EMA have also teamed with the non-profit organization 1% For the Planet to donate a portion of all proceeds back to preserving the precious resources of our planet.
+In addition to Down The Aisle, ALOR will partner with Diamond Foundry to bring a fully lab-grown designer collection of bridal rings to the marketplace, called ALOR EcoEarth.
+ALOR and EMA have also teamed with the non-profit organization, 1% For the Planet to donate a portion of all proceeds back to preserving the precious resources of our planet.

-Partnership with Campowerment
+Partnership with Empowerment

 From November 2013 through 2014, Alor was the exclusive watch and jewelry sponsor for the women’s leadership and revitalization overnight camp, Campowerment.
 As sponsors, Alor gave the "camper of the day" a watch from their Swiss watch collection.
-Alor also provided relaxation lounges at all camp sessions, as well as scholarships to attend other Campowerment retreats.
+Alor also provided relaxation lounges at all camp sessions, as well as scholarships to attend other Empowerment retreats.